-Let us consider a multiple regression set up $XB$ for $X\in\mathbb{R}^{n\times p}$ and $B\in\mathbb{R}^{p\times m}$.
+Let us consider a multiple regression setting $XB$ for $X\in\mathbb{R}^{n\times p}$ and $B\in\mathbb{R}^{p\times m}$.
 The matrix $B$ collects regression coefficients from $m$ regression problems.
 We assume the $m$ regression coefficients share the same support.
-That is, there is some $S\subset[p]$ such that $B_{S^c*}=0$.
-In other words, $S$ is the nonzero rows of $B$.
+There is some $S\subset[p]$ such that $B_{S^c*}=0$, i.e., $S$ is the nonzero rows of $B$.
 The concept of group sparsity was proposed by \cite{bakin1999adaptive,yuan2006model}, and frequentist statistical properties were analyzed by \cite{lounici2011oracle}.